nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given student index is invalid.

     * 3a1.
-Tuteez informs user of invalid student index.
+System informs user of invalid student index.

     Use case resumes at step 3.

 * 3b.
 The given command format is invalid (e.g., missing name or phone number field).

     * 3b1.
-Tuteez informs user of invalid command format.
+System informs user of invalid command format.

     Use case resumes at step 3.

 * 3c.
 The edited name matches the name of another student in the list.

     * 3c1.
-Tuteez informs user of naming conflict.
+System informs user of naming conflict.

     Use case resumes at step 3.

 * 3d.
 The field specified for editing contains invalid input.

     * 3d1.
-Tuteez informs user of the problematic field.
+System informs user of the problematic field.

     Use case resumes at step 3.